Here is Part Two of my Hair Care Series – Vegan Hair Care Products I Love!

 1) Clarify Once a Week

-Removing oil and build-up from other products is essential to keep hair shiny and not looking dull or feeling grimy!
-I use the MopTop clarifying rescue treatment once a week before I shampoo.
-I used to do a baking soda treatment but it dried out my hair too much.
-This rescue treatment is designed to give your hair a “reset” which in turn makes shampoo, conditioner and other styling products work better and do their job.
-So essential, like a clean slate to work with!
+Removing oil and build-up from other products (like dry shampoo!) is essential to keep hair shiny and not looking dull or feeling grimy!
+I use the MopTop clarifying rescue treatment (or the Acure Clarifying Shampoo – amazing!!) once a week before I shampoo.
+I occasionally do a baking soda treatment (just baking soda and water mixed together, to form a paste) but it can be very drying, so only when my hair has a lot of build-up.
+The rescue treatment and clarifying shampoo are designed to give your hair a “reset” which in turn makes shampoo, conditioner and other styling products work better and do their job.
+So essential; like a clean slate to work with!

 2) Shampoo & Conditioner